 1) the establishment of the African Methodist Episcopal Church, the oldest Black organized, incorporated, religious denomination;

 2) the Exodus of the former slaves from the South to Kansas between 1877 and 1880, often called the "Great Exodus."

 Many Black immigrants were particularly attracted to Kansas due to its history as a free state and the land of abolitionist.
 The most remarkable migration of Black Americans into Kansas occurred in a two-month period between March and May of 1879.
 These "Exodusters" came primarily from Mississippi, Louisiana, Georgia and later, Texas, several hundred settled in North Topeka.
 Bringing their Christian faith with them, many originally gathered in house to house fashion for prayer and Bible Study.

-On May 14, 2020 St. Mark's AME Church has served as a beacon in the North Topeka Community for 140 years, overcoming perils of the past which included prejudices and racial hostilities, and survived the 1903 and 1951 Kaw River floods.
+On May 14, 2021 St. Mark's AME Church will celebrate 141 years as a beacon in the North Topeka Community, overcoming perils of the past which included prejudices and racial hostilities, as well as surviving the 1903 and 1951 Kaw River floods.